 Welcome to my first ever guest post!
 I’m proper excited to play host to my lovely friends writing, as she tells you all how she finds parenthood in a country completely different from her home.
 It’s a subject I find fascinating and I hope you will too.
 Now over to Mum In The Middle East…

 We ended up absolutely falling in love with Turkey- from Olu Deniz, a stunning blue lagoon beach, to Yalova a more traditional town complete with stunning countryside.
-After visiting every year and some of our other English friends moving to Istanbul we finally decided to go for it in 2016, as some other people we knew were also moving.
-It was very difficult to leave our friends and family but we knew that we would regret it if we didn’t go for our dream.
+After visiting every year and some of our other English friends moving to Istanbul, we finally decided to go for it in 2016.
+Some other people we knew were also moving.
+It was very difficult to leave our friends and family however we knew that we would regret it if we didn’t go for our dream.
 We knew we could always go back to the UK.

 Living in built up Istanbul is not for the faint hearted I must say.

-Our neighbourhood is simply amazing, and we know all the shop keepers, neighbours the simit seller (sesame seeded bread rings, yum!), the cafe owners… Turks love children and although my kids took a while to get used to all the attention, the Turkish culture is one who honours kids as important.
-Sometimes the flip side can be that kids up a bit spoilt here and this can be a challenge to us as we learn how to raise respectful children that do not think they are the centre of the universe!
+Our neighbourhood is simply amazing.
+We know all the shop keepers, neighbours the simit seller (sesame seeded bread rings, yum!), the cafe owners… Turks love children!
+My kids took a while to get used to all the attention!
+The Turkish culture is one who honours kids as important.
+Sometimes the flip side can be that kids up a bit spoilt here.
+This can be a challenge to us as we learn how to raise respectful children that do not think they are the centre of the universe!

 I think the biggest thing I found hard was getting used to life with no car.